gipic/SudokuADC/README.md

 ## Game description

-When participating to a Sudoku game, players don't share the global board but can only see the fixed numbers and those they placed themselves.
+When participating to a Sudoku game, players don't share the global board but can only see the fixed numbers and and those they placed in their local board.

 Each player has a score and earns 1 pt every time he places a number that no other player in the challenge has found.
 If the number is correct but already found by another player, no point is given.

 There is a penalization of 1 pt if the player attempts to place a wrong number in an empty cell or try to place a number in a fixed cell.

-The challenge ends as soon as one player has completed his own board.
-Direct messages are sent to the other players in the same room after each move, specifying the score of the move.
+The challenge ends when one player has completed his local board.
+Direct messages are sent to the other players in the same room after each move, specifying the score of the move itself.

 # Architecture